What federal and provincial EV rebates are available in Canada?

 Prince Edward Island

-Prince Edward Island offers a rebate of up to $5,000 for the purchase or lease of an electric vehicle or $2,500 for a plug-in hybrid, as well as $750 toward installation of a home Level 2 EV charger.
+Prince Edward Island offers a rebate of up to $4,000 for the purchase or lease of an electric vehicle or $2,000 for a plug-in hybrid.
 Leases of less than 48 months receive a lesser amount.
 For used BEVs or PHEVs, the sticker price of the vehicle must be $70,000 or less.

 For full program details, visit the Prince Edward Island government’s website.